lzkbloodmage/DopeWars/README.md

 ### Subsequent Runs
 a.
 Run as per the command in the initial run ("python bot.py")

 b.
-[Linux] If you want to run it in background, run "nohup python bot.py &" in console
+[Linux] If you want to run it in background, run "nohup python main.py &" in console

 c.
 [Linux] Or run script as service in Linux

 # Features
-Version: 1.0
+Version: REWRITE-v2

-### Current
+### Current - OUTDATED
 * Get orders from chat
 * Auto attack and defend based on orders received
 * Auto sending of /report to game